t-d-k/LibreCrypt/docs/FAQ.md

 *Q: What's this about a flaw in deniability?*

 *A:*
 There was a known flaw in the way DoxBox 6.0 and FreeOTFE handled Plausible Deniability (PD).
-For PD to work the file (or partition or disc) containing the Box must be filled with data indistinguishable from encrypted data.
+For PD to work the file (or partition or disc) containing the Box must be filled with data indistinguishable from encrypted data ('chaff').
-However by default when creating a 'DoxBox' file, DoxBox 6.0 only filled it with zeros.
+However by default when creating a 'DoxBox' file, DoxBox 6.0/FreeOTFE only filled it with zeros.
-While there is a manual option to overwrite a file with crypto data, there are problems with this:
+While there is a manual option to overwrite a file with secure data, there are problems with this:

 * The fact that a user has done this on a file tells an attacker that this file contains a hidden box.
 * Even if the user does this with every Box created, the fact that this is done at all tells an attacker that at least one must have a hidden Box.

-The solution is for all new boxes to be filled with random data ('chaff') by default.
+The solution is for all new boxes to be filled with random data by default.
 This was introduced in DoxBox version 6.1.

 * * *